 Here’s a quick glossary explaining what’s what to make things more clear as we move forward.

 Hosting is where your church’s website lives on the Internet. yourname.com points to your hosting in order to serve your website to visitors.
 You can choose which hosting provider to use.
 A typical price for hosting is $10 per month.
 WPExplorer has some hosting recommendations.
-Also consider DreamHost’s free nonprofit hosting.
+Also consider DreamHost’s free nonprofit hosting and Flock Hosting which is free for churches.

 WordPress is a Content Management System (CMS).
 You install it on your hosting (similar to installing a program on your computer) then log into its admin area to build your site and manage your content.
-Be aware that themes cannot be installed on the WordPress.com service.
-You must install WordPress on your own hosting account in order to use most themes and plugins.
+Be aware that themes cannot be installed on the WordPress.com service except with their pricey Business plan.
+I recommend installing WordPress on a more typical hosting account.
 Read WordPress.com vs. WordPress.org for details.

 Themes control the design of WordPress sites.
-You may prefer a theme with a modern appearance like Exodus or one with an urban style such as Resurrect.
+You may prefer a theme with a trendy appearance like Jubilee or one with a minimalist style such as Maranatha.
 Some themes will let you adjust things like colors and fonts to match your church.
-I recommend paid themes (ranging from $30 to $100) because they usually have better design, more features and include support from the maker.
+I recommend paid themes (ranging from about $30 to $130) because they usually have better design, more features and include support from the maker.
+You generally get what you pay for.

 Build it Yourself or Hire a Professional?

-We see two types of customers at churchthemes.com: churches using our themes to build their own sites and professionals using our themes to build sites for their church clients.
+We see two types of customers at ChurchThemes.com: churches using our WordPress themes to build their own sites and professionals using our themes to build sites for their church clients.

 I recommend building your own site because it’s something most people can do and saves your church money.
 You will also be more comfortable managing the site and teaching others to do so after having the experience of building it.
 There are many themes out there made specifically for churches although you are not limited to church-specific themes.
 A good theme provider will have thorough documentation and offer support for their product.

 You can save time by hiring a professional to build your church website instead of doing it yourself.
-This requires a larger budget but is still typically less expensive than non-WordPress solutions when a pre-made theme is used (versus a totally custom theme which would be very expensive).
-You will manage the site after it is built.
+This requires a larger budget but is still typically affordable when using premade theme (versus a totally custom theme which would be very expensive).

 Let’s go into some more detail about these options.